Some Remarks on Lower Bounds for Queue Machines (Preliminary Report): Analysis of Lower Bound Proofs for Queue Machines

 with a much shorter proof.
+Notice also that $L$ can be accepted in linear time by a one-queue machine by storing $wv$ on the queue, moving the copy of $w$ to the end of the queue, and comparing the queue contents to the input.
+This language is thus much closer to the class of languages accepted by simple buffer automata than the complex language $Q$.
+For these reasons a convincing proof based on $L$ would be interesting.

-We outline the main steps in the proof from \cite{Vollmar70}: \begin{enumerate} \item A deterministic queue machine $B$ is assumed to accept $L$. \item For every first portion $wvc$ of the input, $B$ has to enter a unique configuration. \item Using a counting argument, the length of the queue has to be proportional to $|wv|$ when $wvc$ has been read. \item By choosing $w$ sufficiently long, not all of the queue contents can be removed while reading $vcv$ and $v$ can be arbitrarily long. \item After having read the queue contents caused by $w$ it is necessary to compare the queue contents encoding the two copies of $v$. \item For the comparison the two copies have to be moved to the front of the queue, which implies a quadratic running time, contradicting the real-time restriction of $B$. \end{enumerate} The first arguments are convincing, but from item~\ref{problem} the proof is incomplete.
+We outline the main steps in the proof from \cite{Vollmar70} assuming that the input has the form $wvcvw$ and thus should be accepted: \begin{enumerate} \item A deterministic queue machine $B$ accepts $L$ in real-time. \item For every first portion $wvc$ of the input, $B$ has to enter a unique configuration. \item Using a counting argument, the length of the queue has to be proportional to $|wv|$ when $wvc$ has been read. \item By choosing $w$ sufficiently long, not all of the queue contents can be removed while reading $vcv$ and $v$ can be arbitrarily long. \item After having read the queue contents caused by $w$, machine $B$ necessarily compares the queue contents encoding the two copies of $v$. \item For the comparison, the two encodings of $v$ have to be moved to the front of the queue.
+This implies a quadratic running time, contradicting the real-time restriction of $B$. \end{enumerate} In comparison to Satz~3.4~(b) of \cite{Vollmar70}, the proof implies a stronger lower bound quadratic in $|v|$ under the assumption that the prefix $wvcv$ is read in real-time.

+Claim \ref{unique} follows by a ``cut-and-paste'' reasoning.
+Item \ref{linear} does not hold for compressible strings.
+From item~\ref{problem} the proof is incomplete, even when $w$ is incompressible.

-We are not able to give a more efficient algorithm for $L$ than suggested by the proof in \cite{Vollmar70}.
-We will define a language $L'$ instead that satisfies the first items listed above, but can be accepted by a deterministic queue machine in a way contradicting item~\ref{problem} above.
+We are not able to give a more efficient general algorithm for $L$ reading the portion $wvcv$ of the input in real-time than suggested by the proof of \cite{Vollmar70}.
+In light of Lemma~\ref{lowerL} we conjecture that a quadratic lower bound does indeed hold.

+Instead of improving the algorithm for $L$, we will first define a language $L'$ that satisfies the first items listed above (including item~\ref{linear} for certain inputs), but can be accepted by a deterministic queue machine in a way contradicting the claims starting with item~\ref{problem} above.
+In addition, we will characterize a subset $L''$ of $L$ based on compressible strings that can be accepted in real-time.

 Let